 I’ll be honest and say I didn’t believe I could bake with a non-stick cookie sheet when I first bought ours, but I was wrong.
 Why did I have that non-stick bakeware all along?
 Maybe media was convincing me it was better.
 Who knows?
 I recently made some organic sausage and cheese balls from scratch on our stainless steel cookie sheet.
 Check out the before and after…they came out perfect!

 Glass baking dishes are non-porous and non-reactive, so they won’t leach chemicals into your food!
 In addition to being great for baking, they can also serve as toxin-free food containers to store leftovers.
 Finally, glass is also an eco-friendly alternative for bakeware since 90% of recycled glass is used to make new glass products.
 Always use food-grade glass for baking and storing.
 Decorative glass or colored glass can have lead and other chemicals that leach into food.

 I use my glass baking dishes for casseroles, even brownies and cakes!
 On the photo above is a summer squash gratin I made for Thanksgiving last year.
 Tasted great and cleaned up easily.

 Today you can find a lot of paper baking products made from natural, eco-friendly paper, great for those one-time-use situations.
-Two of my favorites are Cupcake Creations Paper Cupcake Cups and Beyond Gourmet Unbleached Parchment Baking Paper.
+Two of my favorites are Cupcake Creations Paper Cupcake Cups and If You Care Cupcake Baking Cups.

 Eco-friendly and Silicone-free Cupcake Cups